-This course provides a format in which to explore personal interests in clay with instructor supervision.
+This course provides a format in which to explore personal interests in clay design with instructor supervision.
 Emphasis is placed on student proposals and student-instructor-developed contractual agreements specifying goals, deadlines, and evaluation criteria.
-Upon completion, students should be able to complete clay works as specified in student-instructor-designed contractual agreements.
+Upon completion, students should be able to complete clay design projects as specified in student-instructor-designed contractual agreements

-PCC 130 Pottery Production
+PCC 130 Pottery Production 5